From Our CEO

 The Surrey Board of Trade is a vibrant, growing organization providing a forum for debate on critical issues.
 We are an innovative public policy solution provider and a destination for networking with other members of Surrey’s regional business community.
 Its association with a network of Chambers of Commerce and Boards of Trade around the world – in this 450 year old industry – gives us a uniquely credible voice.

-And in fact though I’ve been with the organization for now over 22 years starting from the bottom, working my way to the top – I’ve stayed this long because we are lead by a dedicated team of board directors, volunteers and staff.
+And in fact though I’ve been with the organization for now 25 years starting from the bottom, working my way to the top – I’ve stayed this long because we are lead by a dedicated team of board directors, volunteers and staff.